FabricMC/fabric-docs/contributing.md

 Finally, when someone from the Docs Team approves the PR and merges it, you'll see your correction live on the website.

-This is the same process you should follow if you want to translate an entire page anew: you should find the file on Crowdin, suggest translations for all its sentences, and wait for them to be merged to the main site.
+This is the same process you should follow if you want to translate an entire page anew: you should find the file on Crowdin, suggest translations for **all its sentences**, and wait for them to be merged to the main site.

-::: info
+::: warning IMPORTANT

-If your language is not listed, you should tell us with a message on the **#docs** channel on the [Discord server](https://discord.fabricmc.net/).
+You'll notice that Crowdin does not show code blocks, snippets, or similar in the translatable strings.
+Those will be added automatically, and are not expected to be translated.
+Therefore, when referencing code classes, make sure you use the English names!

 :::